 The Summit at Fritz Farm is now open!
 Additional stores and restaurants are opening throughout the Fall.
 The Summit is a Festival Zone, and when complete will have more than 60 shops and Kentucky's first food hall.
 The Summit at Fritz Farm is a finely curated mixed-use destination infused with the essence and style of Lexington, KY.
 Blending retail, office space, a boutique hotel and a residential component, The Summit at Fritz Farm is a first-class destination for visitors looking for a unique shopping and dining experience.

 Now open!
 The Barn at The Summit.
-Kentucky's first and only Food Hall features an all-local, independent lineup including Atomic Ramen, Crank and Boom, Athenian Grill, Whiskey Bear, Kentucky 4 Kentucky, Pasture by Marksbury Farm and Smithtown Seafood.
+Kentucky's first Food Hall features an all-local, independent lineup including Atomic Ramen, Crank and Boom, Athenian Grill, Whiskey Bear, Kentucky 4 Kentucky, Pasture by Marksbury Farm and Smithtown Seafood.

 The Burl is Lexington's newest entertainment destination, located right across Manchester Street from the Distillery District.
 This beautiful restored old train depot has its original wood frame and open layout and holds nearly 300 people.
 The natural surfaces add to the great acoustics.
 Live music is featured Thursday through Sunday.
 Come hear local and national talent of all genres.
 See more photos of this creatively renovated building on their Facebook page.

 The newest party bike in Lexington is the Thirsty Pedaler.
 What a way to do a pub crawl!
 They provide a driver and the bike... you provide the party.
 This beautiful 15 passenger bike is equipped with a sound system and adjustable seats.
 Great for birthdays, bachelor or bachelorette parties, corporate events or just a night out with friends.